 The Basics.
-I am an Assistant Professor of Environmental Studies at Centre College in Danville, Kentucky.
+I am an Associate Professor of Environmental Studies at Centre College in Danville, Kentucky.
 My teaching and research spans many disciplinary approaches to environmental studies, including ecology, policy, history, ethics, and rhetoric.
 Topically speaking, my interests include rivers, wetlands, local food and sustainable food systems, and climate change.

 Asia & the Environment at Centre College.
 I work with Daniel Kirchner (Philosophy and ENS), Matthew Klooster (Biology and ENS), and Kyle Anderson (Asian Studies) on developing Asian Environmental Studies on campus.
 In fall 2016 and spring 2015, we team-taught a course on Asia & the Environment, investigating environmental issues in China, Malaysian Borneo, and Thailand after traveling there for research and service learning.
 The following website describes our January 2017 trip to Thailand.